ibm-cloud-docs/devsecops/devsecops-rollback-deployment.md

 A tekton environment property `PIPELINE_NAME` is set to `cd-rollback-pipeline` to indicate whether a CD pipeline is getting deployed or performing a rollback.
 You can also use this property to write custom branching logic for rollback vs non-rollback.

-## Classical method, by using raw GitOps
+## Rollback using raw GitOps
 {: #devsecops-rollback-deployment-gitops-raw}

-You can use the continuous deployment pipeline to deploy a previous version of the inventory to the target environment (for example, stage or prod).
+You can use the continuous deployment pipeline to deploy a previous version of the inventory to the target environment.
 {: shortdesc}

 To roll back the deployment, complete these steps: